-Information contained within the Timely Warning notice may include, but is not limited to, the following: the nature of the crime, date, and location of crime, suspect(s)/involved parties, and any additional details that would benefit members of the community.
-Timely Warnings may include information about the process to be followed for anyone having additional information regarding the incident and precautions that individuals may take to reduce any further risk of similar crimes being committed.
+Information contained within the Timely Warning Notice may include, but is not limited to, the following: the nature of the crime, date, and location of crime, suspect(s)/involved parties, and any additional details that would benefit members of the community.
+Timely Warnings may include information about the process to be followed for anyone with additional information regarding the incident and precautions that individuals may take to reduce any further risk of similar crimes.

-Anyone with information which may potentially warrant a timely warning is urged to report the circumstances to the Wentworth Police Department (617-989-4444) or in person at the Communications Center located at the Wentworth Police Department on the 1st floor of the 610 Huntington Avenue residence hall.
+Anyone with information that may potentially warrant a timely warning is urged to report the circumstances to the Wentworth Police Department (617-989-4444) or in person at the Communications Center, located on the 1st floor of the 610 Huntington Avenue residence hall.